Table of contents

 Targeting for paid social media marketing

 If you want to explore targeted paid ads on social media, those channels also offer a wide variety of detailed targeting options for paid advertising on their platforms.
-With these targeting tools, you can specify your target audience’s age, interests, location, behaviours, and previous shopping behaviour.
+With these targeting tools, you can specify your target audience’s age, interests, location, behaviors, and previous shopping behavior.
 With your personas in hand, you can get really granular with your targeting to make sure you’re getting the most out of your budget.

-Inform brand partnerships or philanthropic endeavours
+Inform brand partnerships or philanthropic endeavors

 If you’re looking to partner with another brand for a product or service, a brand persona will guide you as you seek the right partners to broaden your reach and excite your audience.
-Additionally, if you’re looking to partner with a charity or social initiative, understanding what matters the most to your customers and aligns with your mission will help you select organisations to partner with that both you and your customers will feel good about.
+Additionally, if you’re looking to partner with a charity or social initiative, understanding what matters the most to your customers and aligns with your mission will help you select organizations to partner with that both you and your customers will feel good about.